ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

       900     2746 / 2742 / 2745    66.9 / 62.1 / 67.7
      1000     3027 / 3034 / 2992    71.8 / 66.1 / 71.4

-After some load peak it also takes a long time to get temps back to normal/idle (approx. half an hour with Buster, on Bullseye with different idle VCore behaviour it will both take longer and idle temps will be higher too):
+After some load peak it also takes a long time to get temps back to normal/idle in a tiny enclosure (approx. half an hour with Buster, on Bullseye with different idle VCore behaviour it will both take longer and idle temps will be higher too):

 ![](../media/RPI_Zero_2_thermal_performance-2.png)

 With a small load peak we've seen temperatures going up above 70°C to decline afterwards slowly.
 But what about constant full load?
 With heatsink but inside the tiny enclosure it will throttle for sure.
-Of course it won't tell you unless you query the primary operating system via `vcgencmd` (which is what `sbc-bench -m` is doing on Raspberries):
+Of course Linux won't tell you and you need to query the primary operating system via `vcgencmd` (which is what `sbc-bench -m` is doing on Raspberries):

     root@raspberrypi:~# sbc-bench -m
     Time        fake/real   load %cpu %sys %usr %nice %io %irq   Temp    VCore